artyomboyko/artyomboyko/README.md

 ### Hi there 👋, I, Artem Boyko! 😌

+- 🔭 I am currently working on translating HuggingFace courses into Russian.
+- 🌱 I'm currently studying machine learning and deep neural networks, especially Transformers.
 - 📫 How to reach me: blademoon@yandex.ru
+- ⚡ Fun fact: I love cats 🐈, programming 👨‍💻, running 🏃, and coffee ☕ )))

 <!--
 **blademoon/blademoon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...